Greg-Pina/Coding-Questions/README.md

 # Coding-Questions

+<h3>Student_Lineup.java</h3>
+Question: You are given an array A representing heights of students.
+All the students are asked to stand in rows.
+The students arrive by one, sequentially (as their heights appear in A).
+For the I-th student, if there is a row in which all the students are taller than A[i], the student will stand in one of such rows.
+If there is no such row, the student will create a new row.
+Your task is to find the minimum number of rows created.
+Question link: Google interview question

 <h3>Substring_Repetition.java</h3>
 Question: Given a string A consisting of n characters and a string B consisting of m characters, write a function that will return the number of times A must be stated such that B is a substring of the repeated A.